 Located on the Santarella Estate in the Tyringham Valley, this former sculpting studio is surrounded by gardens, a pond, brooks and streams, a walking path and “storybook architecture.”
 Want to do more exploring?
 Check out the nearby Appalachian Trail.

-Go really old school with this lovely garden house on a renovated medieval farm in upper Normandy.
+Go really old school with this lovely garden tiny house on a renovated medieval farm in upper Normandy.

 Originally a corn and crop barn, this little cottage which is hailed as a romantic getaway, was described by one guest as “perfect.”